Ten Hag rallies fans as Man Utd fight on four fronts

 Free-flowing up front but solid in defence, United's clean sheet against Leicester was their 10th in the league this season, two more than the entirety of the last campaign.

-Ten Hag's men were without midfield maestro Casemiro, and it showed for large parts of the second half when they failed to gain control in the middle of the park, but the Brazil international's return from suspension will provide a boost against the Magpies.
+Ten Hag's men were without midfield maestro Casemiro, and it showed for large parts of the first half when they failed to gain control in the middle of the park, but the Brazil international's return from suspension will provide a boost against the Magpies.

 United's status as one of Europe's best has fallen away in recent seasons, with wrong managerial choices and a long list of poor signings contributing factors, but they look like they are climbing their way back to the top under Ten Hag.